 Like most of Dolphin’s robotic pool cleaners, the Nautilus CC Plus is designed to tackle in-ground pools of up to 50 feet.
-This, however, includes the height of the pool’s walls, so if you plan on getting a robot for your backyard swimming pool, the Nautilus will most likely be the perfect fit.
+However, it includes the height of the pool’s walls, so if you plan on getting a robot for your backyard swimming pool, the Nautilus will most likely be the perfect fit.

 1, 2, 3 Programmable Scheduler

 The Nautilus has convenience in the bag.
 Without being at home or toying around with your phone, the Nautilus can begin its daily, every-other-day, or triweekly cleaning schedule by pushing 1, 2, or 3 on the remote.
-Afterward, it’ll prepare for a long break by going on standby.
+Afterward, it’ll prepare for an extensive break by going on standby.

 The Nautilus weighs only 20 pounds – a lot lighter than other Dolphin-made models by several pounds – on an empty filter cartridge.
-In spite of being a lightweight model, its motor is designed to handle the dirtiest pools by passing up to 4,500 gallons of water through its filters.
+Despite being a lightweight model, its motor is designed to handle the dirtiest pools by passing up to 4,500 gallons of water through its filters.

 |Nautilus CC Plus – Cleaning|